alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 Audio
 =====

-To enable the audio over 3.5mm jack, add the following line in ``./sources/meta-ohos/flavours/linux/local.conf.sample``
+To enable the audio over 3.5mm jack, add the following line in your build's ``local.conf``:

 .. code-block:: console